DenisBuserski/docker-k8s-demo/README.md

 As pods come and go, services help the other pods "find out and keep track of which IP address to connect to."
 Cluster

-- `Pod`
+`Pod`
-  - Represents a set of runnign containtres in your cluster
 - Smallest unit in K8s.
-  - The `Pod` holds 1 or more containers
+- Holds 1 or more containers.
-  - Usually 1 application per `Pod`
+- Usually 1 application per pod.
 - Each `Pod` gets its own IP address(New IP address on re-creation of the `Pod`).
+- Can die very easily.
+- `Service`
+  - Abstract way to expose an application running on a set of pods as a network service.
+  - Has a permanent IP address that can be attached to each `Pod`.
+  - Will send the request to the `Pod`, which is less busy
+- `Ingress` - Manages external access to the services in a cluster.
+Before the `Service` is reached it goes through the `Ingress`
+- The lifecycle of a `Pod` and `Service` are not connected.
+  - Represents a set of runnign containtres in your cluster

+`Configmap` - External configuration of the application(Example - DB_URL)
+`Secret` - Identical to `Configmap`, but is used to store secret data(Example - DB_USER / DB_PASSWORD)

   - Runs on a `Worker node`.
 The `Worker node` runs the containers in the application.
 The `node` is a machine(virtual instance)л
   - Inside the `Worker node` there is Proxy/Config which control the network access
   - can have multiple Worker nodes

 Worker node are controlled by the Master node

-`Deployments` - describe the desired state of your application, like which images to use and the number of Pod replicas `Serivices` - abstract way to expose an application running on a set of Pods as a network service.
+`Deployments` - describe the desired state of your application, like which images to use and the number of Pod replicas / Blueprint for app pods
+`Serivices` -

-`Ingress` - manages external access to the services in a cluster `Namespace` - Namespaces help split a Kubernetes cluster into sub-clusters, making it possible to divide resources between different projects or teams.
+`Namespace` - Namespaces help split a Kubernetes cluster into sub-clusters, making it possible to divide resources between different projects or teams.
 `Lables & Selectors` -  powerful tools that allow you to organize and select subsets of objects, like Pods, based on key-value pairs for more precise resource management.